Ann Widdecombe: Personal life and family

 Until her retirement following the 2010 general election, Widdecombe divided her time between her two homes – one in London and one in the countryside village of Sutton Valence, Kent, in her constituency.
-She sold both of these properties, however, upon deciding to retire at the next general election.
+She sold both upon retiring at the next general election.
 She shared her home in London with her widowed mother, Rita Widdecombe, until Rita's death, on 25 April 2007, aged 95.
-In March 2008, she purchased a house in Haytor Vale, on Dartmoor in Devon, where she retired.
+In March 2008, she bought a house in Haytor Vale, on Dartmoor in Devon, where she retired.
 Her brother, Malcolm (1937–2010), who was an Anglican canon in Bristol, retired in May 2009 and died in October 2010.
 Her nephew, Roger Widdecombe, is an Anglican priest.
 She has never married nor had any children.
 In November 2007 on BBC Radio 4 she described how a journalist once produced a profile on her with the assumption that she had had at least "one sexual relationship", to which Widdecombe replied: "Be careful, that's the way you get sued".
 When interviewer Jenni Murray asked if she had ever had a sexual relationship, Widdecombe laughed "it's nobody else's business".

-In a 2001 report in The Guardian it was claimed that she had a three-year romance while studying at the University of Oxford.
-Widdecombe herself confirmed the liaison when, in January 2018, she appeared on the UK reality TV show Big Brother, explaining that she had ended the romance in order to prioritise her career.
+A 2001 report in The Guardian said that she had had a three-year romance while studying at the University of Oxford; Widdecombe confirmed this in January 2018 on the UK reality TV show Big Brother, explaining that she had ended the romance in order to prioritise her career.

-Widdecombe has a fondness for cats and many other animals such as foxes, and has a section of her website - which is titled the Widdyweb - devoted to all the pet cats with which she has shared her life.
-Widdecombe also adopted two goats at the Buttercups Goat Sanctuary in Boughton Monchelsea near Maidstone, although one later died.
-In an interview, Widdecombe talked about her appreciation of music despite describing herself as "pretty well tone-deaf".
+Widdecombe has a fondness for cats and many other animals such as foxes; a section of her website, the Widdyweb, is about the pet cats she has lived with.
+Widdecombe adopted two goats at the Buttercups Goat Sanctuary in Boughton Monchelsea near Maidstone.
+In an interview, Widdecombe talked about her appreciation of music, despite describing herself as "pretty well tone-deaf".

-Her non-political accomplishments include being a popular novelist.
-Widdecombe also currently writes a weekly column for the Daily Express.
+Outside politics she writes novels, and a weekly column for the Daily Express.

 In January 2011 Widdecombe was President of the North of England Education Conference in Blackpool, and gave a speech there supporting selective education and opposing the ban on new grammar schools being built.
-She has also become a patron of The Grace Charity for M.E.
+She also became a patron of The Grace Charity for M.E.

-Widdecombe revealed, in an April 2012 interview with Matt Chorley of The Independent, that she was writing her own autobiography, which she described as "rude about all and sundry, but an amount of truth is always necessary".
+In April 2012 Widdecombe said that she was writing her autobiography, which she described as "rude about all and sundry, but an amount of truth is always necessary".
+Her autobiography Strictly Ann: The Autobiography, was published in 2013, and was variously described as "forthright", "candid", even "rude".

-Widdecombe is a Patron of the charity Safe Haven for Donkeys in the Holy Land (SHADH) and in 2014 visited the SHADH Donkey Sanctuary in the West Bank.
+Widdecombe is a patron of the charity Safe Haven for Donkeys in the Holy Land (SHADH) and in 2014 visited the SHADH Donkey Sanctuary in the West Bank.